KSheeds1/Gym-Rat-Dictionaries/TESTING.md

 	* Click on 'thumbs up' icon to upvote
 	* Click on 'thumbs down' icon to downvote
 * This triggers either the upvote or downvote function and increments the count by one

+**Note:** If a user has already upvoted or downvoted a definition, they will notified of this and the count will not be incremented.
+To remove an upvote or downvote, click on the vote chosen again to remove your vote from the count.
+Users are then available to vote again.

 ## **User favourites:**
 This functionality has been implemented in the following areas of the site: